 Helping industry work together more effectively to speed up innovation and maximise the benefits derived from new technology.

 There are many ways to categorise innovation.
-The following categorisation is based around the drivers for change.
+The following categorisation is based around the scale and nature of change being made.

 To succeed innovation requires team effort and clarity of roles.
 Organisations, and individuals within them, may have multiple roles to play, or perform different roles in different innovation journeys.
 It might also not be clear who can fulfil a role.
 Knowing strengths, weaknesses and gaps in the ‘innovation team’ relevant to what you are working on is vital.